c2997108/lastwasm/README.txt

 -----

 Using the command line, go into the top-level LAST directory.
-To install the programs into your personal "bin" directory, use this
-command:

-  make install bindir=~/bin

-You might have to log out and back in before your computer recognizes the newly-installed programs.
-To install them in some/other/directory, do this:

-  make install bindir=some/other/directory

-To compile the programs in-place (without installing them elsewhere):
+To compile the programs, type:

   make

-If you have administrator permissions, you can install them in the standard /usr/local/bin directory, like this:
+Optionally, copy the programs and scripts to a standard "bin" directory (using "sudo" to request administrator permissions):

   sudo make install

+Or copy them to your personal bin directory:

+  make install prefix=~

+You might have to log out and back in before your computer recognizes the new programs.

 Miscellaneous
 -------------